Spring Garden Revival

 Property Line Compliance, Setback Requirements & Utility Protection for Lawn Edging in Wayland

-Lawn edging projects in Wayland must comply with local zoning setbacks, typically ranging from 3-10 feet from property lines, though it is important to verify current ordinances.
-Always respect easements and right-of-way restrictions.
-Before digging, contact Dig Safe 811 at least 48 hours in advance (72 hours recommended) to mark underground utilities, and use hand-digging near irrigation, lighting, gas, or electric lines.
-Personal protective equipment such as safety glasses, hearing protection, steel-toe boots, and cut-resistant gloves is required.
-Maintain clear sight distance triangles of 30-50 feet at intersections and driveways, and avoid blocking hydrants, signage, or emergency access.
+Lawn edging in Wayland must comply with local zoning setbacks, typically ranging from 3-10 feet from property lines, though it is essential to verify current ordinances.
+Easement and right-of-way restrictions may apply, especially near sidewalks and public infrastructure.
+Before any digging, contact Dig Safe 811 at least 48 hours in advance (72 hours recommended) to identify underground utilities.
+Hand-digging is required near irrigation, lighting, gas, or electric lines.
+Safety protocols include the use of PPE such as safety glasses, hearing protection, steel-toe boots, and cut-resistant gloves, along with regular equipment maintenance.
+Maintaining sight distance triangles of 30-50 feet at intersections and driveways is necessary to ensure public safety and avoid obstructing hydrants or emergency access.
 For municipal work, a minimum 1M liability insurance and bonding may be required.

 Wayland Conservation Commission Requirements for Edging Near Protected Areas

 Edging near wetlands, vernal pools, streams, rivers, or ponds in Wayland is regulated under the Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Permits such as a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) are required for work within buffer zones of 25-100 feet from protected resources.
-Use non-toxic materials near water bodies and protect root systems of mature trees.
-Coordinate with the Mass Division of Fisheries & Wildlife for sensitive habitats.
-Employ erosion control measures like silt fences or straw wattles, and observe seasonal restrictions during wildlife breeding (March-August) and vernal pool activity (March-June).
-Wayland Conservation Commission
+Permits such as a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) are required for work within 25-100 feet of protected resources.
+Environmental protection measures include safeguarding root systems of mature trees and using non-toxic materials near water bodies.
+Coordination with the Mass Division of Fisheries & Wildlife is recommended for projects near sensitive habitats.
+Erosion control, such as silt fences or straw wattles, should be installed where needed, and immediate stabilization is required.
+Seasonal restrictions may apply during wildlife breeding (March-August) and vernal pool activity (March-June).

 41 Cochituate Road, Wayland, MA 01778